Falls Run cascades 50 feet over Howard Falls and heads toward its confluence with Elk Creek, two miles to the north.

 The Howard Falls Trust was created in 1992 by the Howard family to conserve and maintain the Howard Falls region.
 The Trust has acquired significant property surrounding the Falls, and manages the general area with the long-term intent to preserve the rural character and limit development.

-On April 8, 2024, a total solar eclipse will trace a narrow path of totality across 13 U.S. states, including Howard Falls.
+On April 8, 2024, a total solar eclipse traced a narrow path of totality across 13 U.S. states, including Howard Falls.
+The next eclipse at Howard Falls is October 26, 2144.